lencemajzovska/lencemajzovska/README.md

 ## 💫 About Me

-I'm a Data Scientist student sharing my journey, currently focusing on Python programming and statistical analysis.
-Actively developing my skills in data manipulation, machine learning, and visualization, along with building a professional portfolio to showcase my projects.
+I'm a Data Scientist student sharing my journey, actively developing my skills in data manipulation, machine learning, and visualization, along with building a professional portfolio to showcase my projects.
 Though my portfolio is still under construction, I am dedicated to continuous learning and excited to contribute to the field of data science.<br/>

 <br/>